open-io/oio-sds/Variables.md

 ### sqliterepo.election.delay.expire_none

-> In the current sqliterepo repository, sets the amount of time an election without status will be forgotten
+> In the current sqliterepo repository, sets the amount of time an election without status will be forgotten.

  * default: **30 * G_TIME_SPAN_MINUTE**
  * type: gint64